Frequently Asked Questions

 What are the costs to participate in Melbourne Design Week?

 There is no registration fee associated with applying to be part of the satellite program of Melbourne Design Week.
-All costs involved in delivering the satellite program event, including but not limited to venue hire, insurance, speaker fees and speaker related costs, production and technical staff involved in the program, multimedia hire, security, cleaning and staffing for all the program, are to be covered by the satellite program event organiser.
+All costs involved in delivering a satellite program event, including but not limited to venue hire, insurance, speaker fees and speaker related costs, production and technical staff involved in the program, multimedia hire, security, cleaning and staffing for all the program, are to be covered by the satellite program event organiser.

 What are the themes of Melbourne Design Week 2024?